 Instead, shortly after enrolling, McCracklin said the company doubled her electric bill and threatened to cut off her service in the middle of winter when she couldn’t afford to pay.
 McCracklin added that she enlisted the help of CUB who helped her get relief, but along with high bills, the company would send her bills that were hard to decipher and would not respond to her questions.

 “I’ve lived in the same place for 23 years and I’ve never gotten electric bills that were like that,” McCracklin said.
 “I work nights so during the coldest portion of the day I’m at work and I always turn my thermostat down.
-It was the way they bill, I was not able to tell where I was being cheated by I knew my bill was exorbitant.”
+It was the way they bill, I was not able to tell where I was being cheated but I knew my bill was exorbitant.”

 She also said Just Energy extended her 6-month contract without her permission by forging a contract and tried to charge her $250 to get out of it.